Narciso Abaya

 Narciso Abaya is a retired Philippine Army General who served its 32nd Chief of Staff of the Armed Forces of the Philippines and 6th under President Gloria Macapagal-Arroyo.
-He also served as Deputy Chief of Staff of the AFP prior appointment as Chief of Staff.
-He is now the President and CEO of Bases Conversion and Development Authority where he was appointed by President Arroyo in 2004 upon his retirement from Military service.
+He also served as Deputy Chief of Staff of the AFP prior appointment as chief of staff.
+He is now the president and CEO of Bases Conversion and Development Authority where he was appointed by President Arroyo in 2004 upon his retirement from Military service.

 Early life and education

-Abaya was born in Caoayan, Ilocos Sur on October 4, 1948.
+Abaya was born in Caoayan, Ilocos Sur, on October 4, 1948.
 He passed the entrance test for Philippine Military Academy entered in 1966.
 While in his first year there he took entrance exam for United States Military Academy and passed.
 He attended USMA in WestPoint, New York and finish his bachelor's degree in 1971.
-He holds master's degree in Civil Engineering in Lehigh University in Pennsylvania and topped the Civil Engineering examinations in 1974.
+He holds a master's degree in civil engineering in Lehigh University in Pennsylvania and topped the Civil Engineering examinations in 1974.

 He has a Master of Business Administration diploma from University of the Philippines where he graduated with honors.